 Carson’s Run - We stayed here during our visit.
 Here are some photos of the cabin - make sure to read the comments too.
 This was a great location, easily accessible to everything, yet it felt very private.
 It’s also big enough if you wanted to share with another family.

-Forest Hills Mountain Resort has some spring break deals as well.
-Here’s one I’m considering that’s valid during our break (April 3 – 9): daily breakfast, Chuck Wagon Dinner, the onsite petting zoo, pony rides (children 11 and under) or horseback rides for 8 and older, Bonfire with s’mores on Wed., outdoor pool (well maybe not), walking trails, sand volleyball.
-Two bedroom/two bath cabin w/hot tub, fireplace and full kitchen for two adults and two kids = $550 for two nights mid-week.
-There are several other deals in various price ranges, so call the resort if you are interested 706-864-6456.
+Forest Hills Mountain Resort looks like a good option too with daily breakfast, Chuck Wagon Dinner, the onsite petting zoo, pony rides (children 11 and under) or horseback rides for 8 and older, Bonfire with s’mores on Wed., outdoor pool (well maybe not), walking trails, sand volleyball.